flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 ### Architecture and design

-The GPU core found on the NV2A is based on the popular 'GeForce3' series of GPUs [@graphics-mslusarz] [@graphics-g3arch], it's also referred as **NV20** in Nvidia's technical documents.
+The GPU core found on the NV2A is based on the popular 'GeForce3' series of GPUs [@graphics-mslusarz] [@graphics-g3arch], it's also referred to as **NV20** in Nvidia's technical documents.

 ![Pipeline design of the NV2A.](NV2A_Pipeline.png){.open-float}